 to give us everything we need."

-"So that's on this land is where you shall be.
+"So on this land is where you shall be.
 But I'm done.
 So

 I will go.
-But it'll continue.
+But it will continue growing.
 There'll be lots of mushrats to help

-Then Winibozho wondered if he was able to do anything else.
+Then Wenabozho wondered if he was able to do anything else.

 "I must have the power.
 I must help the people.
 I must help the